Q: Can we use the library budget allocated to our department for other materials, such as e-books, journals or kindle devices?

 Q: How is the Library’s book acquisition budget allocated?

-A: The Library’s book acquisition budget is allocated using the budget allocation formula (approved by the Library Affairs Committee in May 2015).
+A: The Library’s book acquisition budget is allocated using the budget allocation formula (approved by the Library Affairs Committee ).
 Several factors will be considered, including student numbers, teaching modules, research projects, etc.

 Q: When can we know the amount of the library budget allocated to our department for an academic year?

-A: The Library will try its best to complete the budget allocation no later than November.
-However, the Library is not able to guarantee the release date of the budget allocation since information of student numbers and teaching modules provided by Registry will be constantly updated at the beginning of each academic year.
+A: The Library is estimated to complete the budget allocation no later than November.
+However, the release date of the budget allocation is not able to be guaranteed since information of student numbers and teaching modules provided by Registry will be constantly updated at the beginning of each academic year.

 Q: If my department has not spent all library budget allocated to us in an academic year, will the library budget allocation for us be affected in the next academic year?